Crotalo0/java_text_adventure/README.md

 - **Player:** The Player class is a singleton, ensuring only one instance exists per play-through.
     - It manages all player stats and weapon and attacks.
     - In future an inventory will be implemented and managed here.

-Like the game-state, it can be called with the `getInstance()` method.
+  Like the game-state, it can be called with the `Player.getInstance()` method.
 - **Enemies:**
     - Basic monsters are created using methods defined inside BasicMonsters.
     - Unique monsters have specialized classes (e.g., Skeleton) with unique skills or weapons and more complex logic.